scott870430/Visual-Recognition/hw2/README.md

 ## Method

-I use two object detection models on this dataset.
+I use two object detection models on this dataset separately.
 1. faster R-CNN provided by Pytorch
 2. yolov3 provided by mmdetection